openhwgroup/cva6/README.md

 $ git submodule update --init --recursive
 ```

-Build the Verilator model of Ariane by using the Makefile:
+Build the Verilator model of cva6 by using the Makefile:
 ```
 $ make verilate
 ```